Vaginal Itching 101: Causes, Diagnosis And Treatment

-Bacterial vaginosis is also like yeast infection, and it happens due to the rise in bad bacteria.
-The biggest symptom that you may have this kind of infection is that there is a vaginal discharge which is of dull gray color.
-It is also foul-smelling, becoming a huge discomfort for those subjected to it.
+Bacterial vaginosis bv is also like yeast infection, and it happens due to the rise in bad bacteria.
+The biggest signs and symptoms that you might have in this kind of infection is that there is a vaginal discharge which is of dull gray color.
+It is also foul-smelling, becoming a huge discomfort for women health.

-Sexually Transmitted Diseases arise due to unprotected sexual intercourse.
-One of the main issues this can cause is vaginal itching.
+Sexually Transmitted Diseases STDs arise due to unprotected sexual intercourse.
+One needs to be very careful with sexually transmitted infections during sexual activates.
+One of the main issues this can cause is itching.
 This includes diseases like: